ImaginateSolutions/custom-shipping-methods-for-woocommerce/readme.txt

 3. Start by visiting plugin settings at "WooCommerce > Settings > Custom Shipping Methods".

 == Changelog ==

+= 1.8.0 - 16/09/2021 =
+* Fix - Required Categories and Required Tags rules were not applied for Custom Shipping methods.
+* WC tested up to: 5.6

 = 1.7.0 - 09/07/2021 =
 * Dev - Filter added to modify the totals.
 This can be used to consider totals with taxes.